jonnonz1/nz-statute-book/acts/public/2020/climate-change-response-emissions-trading-reform-amendment-act-2020.md

     (f) prescribing usual rotation periods for forest species (section 181F(6)):
     (g) providing for any other matters contemplated by this subpart, necessary for its administration, or necessary for giving it full effect.
   (2) See sections 3A and 3B for consultation requirements that apply to the making of the regulations.
-  (3) The regulations come into force 3 months after the date of their notification in the Gazette or on any later date specified in the regulations.
+  (3) The regulations come into force 3 months after the date of their publication under the Legislation Act 2019 or on any later date specified in the regulations.
+  (4) Regulations under this section are secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).
   (1) In this subpart,—
     - **final forestry emissions return** means an emissions return that is prepared under section 183B and is not a provisional forestry emissions return
     - **permanent forestry** means an activity listed in Part 1A of Schedule 4